fakinwurx/IBKR-hlidac/README.md

 * Python 3.9+
 * Interactive Brokers TWS (Trader Workstation) or IB Gateway running and connected to your account.
 * An OpenAI account with a valid API key.
+* For Report Downloading and full funtionality IBKR FLEX QUERY TOKEN AND ID is required

 ### Installation Steps